Epstein Files Transparency Act: Signing

 Trump stated on November 17, 2025, that he would sign the Epstein Files Transparency Act into law if it reached his desk.
 House speaker Mike Johnson, who had previously expressed staunch opposition to the release of the files, said on November 18: "I am deeply disappointed in this outcome. ...
 It needed amendments, I just spoke to the president about that.
 We'll see what happens."
 A presidential veto did not occur, but it could have been overridden had both chambers voted by a two-thirds majority, which they had easily reached in the previous votes on the act.
 The act reached the presidential desk on the morning of November 19.
 A senior White House official had told reporters that "the bill will be signed whenever it gets to the White House".
 In the evening, the White House told reporters that Trump would not appear on camera for the rest of the day, after which Trump announced on Truth Social that he had signed the bill into law.

+Pre-release period

+On November 19, Bondi said that the Department of Justice had obtained "new information" about Epstein that could potentially justify withholding the release of certain files.
+Her statement led to public warnings from Republican senators, including Thom Tillis, Lisa Murkowski, and John Kennedy, who advised her to avoid withholding files.
+Murkowski warned Bondi that Americans will feel "duped" if files are withheld, while Tillis stated that "You can adjust for whatever investigations are going on, but if you do a blanket hold, I think that they're going to have a lot of people angry."
+Democratic senators also began to publicly criticize Bondi, with Peter Welch predicting that Bondi would work to conceal files.
+That week, Bondi also filed an expedited motion in the U.S. District Court of Southern Florida for the release of grand jury transcripts in the Epstein case.

+On November 26, U.S. district court judge Richard M. Berman ordered the Department of Justice to describe, by December 1, which materials it possesses and how it will protect survivors' privacy.
+On December 5, Judge Rodney Smith ordered the release of Florida grand jury transcripts, determining that the Epstein Files Transparency Act overrode a law prohibiting the release of grand jury materials.
+On December 16, Vanity Fair published a series of eleven interviews from Chris Whipple with Susie Wiles, the incumbent White House chief of staff, from the previous several months.
+During the interviews, Wiles stated that Trump is named in the Epstein files, but "he's not in the file doing anything awful."
+Wiles also described Trump as having an "alcoholic's personality", and criticized Bondi and Patel.
+Following the publication, Wiles criticized the article, saying that "Significant context was disregarded".
+When asked about the article, Trump showed his support for Wiles, describing her as "fantastic".